Tours and programs

 Ladies visit the yellow living room at the Manoir Papineau National Historic Site with a Parks Canada employee.

-Guided tour of the yellow living room at the Manoir Papineau National Historic Site.
+Guided tour of the yellow living room at the Manoir Papineau National Historic Site

-Guided tours of the Manor
+Guided tour of the Manor

 This guided tour of the Manoir Papineau’s main floor will teach you about the day-to-day life of Louis-Joseph Papineau’s family.
 Get an intimate view of this elite French-Canadian family as you wander through the bedroom of Louis-Joseph Papineau and relive the festive atmosphere of receptions in the dining room and drawing room.